costavicent/ANYXI/README.md

 **The QArt337 dataset**.
 This dataset comes out of joining the QArt-Dataset and the Painting-91-BIP dataset.
 For further details on the QArt-Dataset, the reader is referred to
-   Falomir, Cabedo, Sanz, Abril (2018): _Categorizing paintings in art styles based on qualitative color descriptors, quantitative global features and machine learning (QArt-Learn)_.
+   Falomir, Cabedo, Sanz, and Abril (2018): _Categorizing paintings in art styles based on qualitative color descriptors, quantitative global features and machine learning (QArt-Learn)_.
 Expert Syst.
-Appl., 97 , 83–94.
+Appl., 97, 83–94.
 Retrieved from https://doi.org/10.1016/j.eswa.2017.11.056

-For further details on the Painting-91-BIP dataset, the reader is referred to Costa, Dellunde, Falomir (2021): _The logical style painting classifier based on Horn clauses and explanations (l-she)_.
+For further details on the Painting-91-BIP dataset, the reader is referred to Costa, Dellunde, and Falomir (2021): _The logical style painting classifier based on Horn clauses and explanations (l-she)_.
 Log.
 J. IGPL, 29 (1), 96–119.
 Retrieved from https://doi.org/10.1093/jigpal/jzz029

 The QArt337 dataset includes 337 samples of paintings.
 Each sample is described in terms of the following 12 meaningful color features, described in